bbcf/bbcflib/doc/tutorial_mapseq.rst

 Bowtie options
 --------------

-Default Bowtie options are `--best --strata --chunkmbs 512 -Sam 20`.
+Default Bowtie options are
+ * --best --strata --chunkmbs 512 -Sam 20
-Output is converted to `BAM <http://samtools.sourceforge.net/>`_ (file `sample_name_complete.bam`) then filtered to retain only the mapped reads with at most **5** hits in the reference.
+Output is converted to `BAM <http://samtools.sourceforge.net/>`_ (file `sampleName_complete.bam`) then filtered to retain only the mapped reads with at most **5** hits in the reference.
 If the `Discard PCR duplicates` option is given, only at most **n** reads per strand-specific genomic position will be kept, where **n** is computed as the 95% percentile of a Poisson distribution with the same mean as the expected genome coverage.
-These filtered hits will be provided as the `sample_name_filtered.bam`.
+These filtered hits will be provided as the `sampleName_filtered.bam`.

 Mapping report
 --------------